 In addition to establishing HI, John S. Johnson is the Founder and Chair of EYEBEAM, a non-profit center focused on exploring art and technology through education, production, research, and development.
 He has launched two additional non-profit organizations dedicated to facilitating artistic processes and practice: the Screenwriters Colony, a retreat and workshop for emerging screenwriters, and the Filmmakers Collaborative, a non-profit film and media fund dedicated to re-envisioning art’s relationship to capital.

 More recently, Johnson co-founded BuzzFeed.com, one of the fastest growing viral media and web trending sites today.
 He has written, produced, and directed two feature films, Without a Trace: June 10, 1979 (1991), and Ratchet (1996).
 In 2003, Johnson was a Henry Crown Fellow at the Aspen Institute, a global forum that promotes enlightened and morally responsible leadership.
-He is currently a student in the master’s degree program in Quantitative Methods in the Social Sciences at Columbia University.
+He received a Master’s degree in Quantitative Methods in the Social Sciences from Columbia University.

 Debika Shome, Deputy Director